DoubangoTelecom/ultimateMICR-SDK/samples/c++/recognizer/README.md

 - `--assets` Path to the [assets](../../../assets) folder containing the configuration files and models.
 Default value is the current folder.
 - `--format` Defines the MICR format to enable for the detection.
 Use `e13b` to look for E-13B lines only and `cmc7` for CMC-7 lines only.
 To look for both, use `e13b+cmc7`.
 For performance reasons you should not use `e13b+cmc7` unless you really expect the document to contain both E-13B and CMC7 lines.
 Default: `e13b+cmc7`.
 - `--backprop` Whether to enable backpropagation to detect the MICR lines.
 Only `CMC-7` font uses this option.
 More information at https://www.doubango.org/SDKs/micr/docs/Detection_techniques.html#backpropagation.
 Default: `true` for x86 CPUs and `false` for ARM CPUs.
+- `--ielcd` Whether to enable Image Enhancement for Low Contrast Document (IELCD).
+More information at https://www.doubango.org/SDKs/micr/docs/IELCD.html#ielcd.
+Default: `true` for x86 CPUs and `false` for ARM CPUs.
 - `--tokenfile` Path to the file containing the base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.
 - `--tokendata` Base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.